 About this recipe

 I used to make this recipe as a loaf cake with a simple glaze.
 It was wonderful and perfect for an afternoon cup of tea.
-And it still a great idea.
+And it is still a great idea.

 But times changed, I eventually posted my favorite Lemon Sour Cream Pound Cake, so I decided to try it as a layer cake, double down on the cream factor and use a fluffy, sweet whipped cream as frosting and our beloved lemon cream cheese filling that holds better when the cake is cut.

-A beautiful Spring cake, with simple flavors and light colors.
+A beautiful Spring cake with simple flavors and light colors.

 Cake ingredients